Ohio's organization of tool collectors, historians,

 OTCA traces its roots to late 1973 during the oil embargo crisis.
 The scarce availability of gasoline and skyrocketing prices & inflation prompted the idea of developing a local club for the tool collectors of the state.
 The first meeting was held on Sunday, January 6th, 1974 at the County Health Building in Spingfield, OH.
 With the tradition of Sunday meetings still being held to this day.

-For a better understanding of the issues surrounding the Oil Embargo of 1973-74, you are encouraged to refresh your memory or learn some of the issues from tis time by visiting:
+For a better understanding of the issues surrounding the Oil Embargo of 1973-74, you are encouraged to refresh your memory or learn some of the issues from this time by visiting:

 Locations: Noted below for each quarter

-Snack: Donuts, coffee & tea will be available
+Snack: Donuts, coffee, tea & orange Juice will be available

 Tools: Please bring tools for show, sale or trade